eProsima/FastDDS-SH/README.md

     hello_fiware: { type: "std_msgs/String", route: ros2_to_dds }
 ```

-To see how general SOSS systems, users and topics are configured, please refer to SOSS' documentation.
+To see how general SOSS systems, users and topics are configured, please refer to [SOSS' documentation][soss].

-For the DDS system handle, the user must give two extra YAML maps which are “dynamic types” and “participant”, as seen above.
+For the DDS system handle the user must add two extra YAML maps to the configuration file, which are “dynamic types” and “participant”, as seen above.

 On one hand, the dynamic types map tells the DDS system handle how a certain type is mapped.
 This is necessary to convert the type from a soss message, which is the type used inside soss, to a dynamic type, which is the type used in DDS.
 This conversion is done dynamically at runtime.

 To have a guide on how dynamic types are defined in YAML files, see the [YAML dynamic types](#yaml-dynamic-types) section.

-The dynamic types standard does not allow certain characters in its names.
+*The dynamic types standard does not allow certain characters in its names*.
 For this reason, if a type defined in the topics section of the configuration file has in its name a `/`, the dds system handle will map that character into two underscores.
 That's why the type inside the dynamic types map is std_msgs__String, while the type inside the topics section is std_msgs/String.
-This is something important to notice when connecting to ROS2, because in ROS2 most of the types have a `/` in their names.
-Also, notice that in DDS the type will be published with two underscores.
+This is *something important to notice when connecting to ROS2*, because in ROS2 most of the types have a `/` in their names.
+Also, notice that *in the DDS system, the message will be published with a type name with two underscores instead of slashes*.

 On the other hand, `participant` map tells the dds system handle where it can find the configuration file for the DDS profle, and what profile must be used from the many that can be defined in that XML.
 This profile is used to set the DDS quality of services' parameters.
 A guide on how this XML files are configured can be found in [Fast-RTPS' documentation](https://fast-rtps.docs.eprosima.com/en/v1.7.2/xmlprofiles.html).
 An example of an XML configuration file can be found [in this repository](dds/sample/tcp/config.xml).
 Notice that this example file has two participant profiles defined in it, one to be used in the client side and other for the server side, so the YAML file used to configure SOSS in the server computer must change the profile_name in the example above from "soss_profile_client" to "soss_profile_server".

-The `participant` map is optional, and if it is not given, the dds system handle will create a default UDP profile.
+The `participant` map is optional, and if it is not given, the dds system handle will create a default UDP profile that can communicate in a LAN.

 ### YAML dynamic types